yanir75/Java-Weighted-Graphs/README.md

 * if there is an Edge between source to destination.<br>

 if both of them are true the Edge will be deleted from the Frame.<br>
+   <br><br><br><br><br><br><br>

+**Output:**
+<img align="left" width="75%" src="https://github.com/netanellevine/Weighted_Graph_Algorithms/blob/main/ReadMePics/66.png">
 **Wrong values/inputs are:**
 1. No input or a String.
 2. source/destination that is not in the Graph.
-3. source/destination that are not connected.
+3. source/destination that are not connected.<br>
-   <br><br><br><br><br><br><br>

-**Output:**
-<img align="left" width="75%" src="https://github.com/netanellevine/Weighted_Graph_Algorithms/blob/main/ReadMePics/66.png">
-If the input is valid the user will see that the Edge he picked was removed from the Graph.<br>
+<br>If the input is valid the user will see that the Edge he picked was removed from the Graph.<br>
 Otherwise, a popup window will appear with the cause written, and it will be added to the action log.<br>
 After the Edge was deleted, the Action log will write the details of the Edge that was deleted.<br>
 <br>